Origin of Life Scientists

 However, questions surround the art of radiometric dating − for good reasons.
 The Public Broadcasting Service (PBS) recently ran the story “1.8 million-year-old skull may revise understanding of human evolution.”

-Since the skull was unearthed in a medieval ninth-century A.D. village in the former Soviet Republic of Georgia known as Dmanisi, the obvious question centers on the validity of the million-year radiometric dating of the skull found within the same geological stratum as the village.
+Since the skull was unearthed in a medieval village in the former Soviet Republic of Georgia, known as Dmanisi, dating back to the ninth century A.D., the apparent question centers on the validity of the million-year radiometric dating of the skull found within the same geological stratum as the village.

 Continue Reading

-A new human Georgian skull fuels the dilemma further.
+A new human Georgian skull further fuels the dilemma.
 In 1991, David Lordkipanidze of the Georgian National Museum in Tbilisi discovered the first four human-like fossils.

 Increased archaeological interest in this Georgian site began in 1936 following the discovery of ancient and medieval artifacts.